 In celebration of the centenary of Nelson Mandela’s birth, the Minnesota Orchestra recently performed in five cities throughout South Africa following a return performance at the BBC Proms in London.
 The orchestra had the distinct honor of being the first professional orchestra from the United States to visit South Africa.
 Following our historic—and for the orchestra, transformational—tour to Cuba in 2015, and Maestro Osmo Vänskä’s previous experience as a guest conductor for the South African National Youth Orchestra (SANYO), our orchestra, the Board of Directors, and the Nelson Mandela Foundation were all inspired to make a tour to South Africa a reality.
 Led by the stellar staff of Classical Movements, the tour included more than 300 Minnesotans, including the orchestra members and their family members of all ages, staff, patrons, board members, members of the press, the Minnesota Chorale and their guests, Minnesota Public Radio, and members of the Minnesota business community.
 Over the course of the 12 days in South Africa, the orchestra traveled to Cape Town, Durban, Pretoria, Soweto, and Johannesburg.

 We first prepared for this tour, aptly named Music for Mandela, during our summer season, by presenting two weeks of programming for our community at home.
 This included not only performances of the music that would be featured on tour, but also an African market in the lobby of Orchestra Hall, a partnership with Books for Africa to collect donations of books for children, and a free International Day of Music, which featured local artists of all ages and genres.
 Second flutist Wendy Williams was particularly drawn to the four South African themes that emerged from Mandela’s leadership and the post-apartheid government—inclusivity, reconciliation, truth, and ubuntu, a concept of common humanity and oneness.
+“These are the same themes that helped our Minnesota Orchestra community heal and recover after our lockout ended in February, 2014,” said Ms. Williams.

 This tour model differed from past tours because we were out in the community as much as we were in the concert hall.
 In each city, there were cultural exchange activities and opportunities for our musicians to work directly with the young musicians of South Africa.
 These included sectionals and master classes, as well as small ensemble performances at the Cape Music Institute, the University of Pretoria, Elsie’s River Primary School, and for the students who comprise the Kwazulu Natal Wind Ensemble.
 The orchestra also participated in interactive rehearsal coaching and side-by-side performances with the Cape Town Philharmonic Youth Orchestra and the SANYO.
 Maestro Vänskä had the opportunity to work with both orchestras in rehearsal, and our Associate Conductor, Roderick Cox, led the SANYO in concert with a performance of Sibelius Symphony No. 2.